Finding Our Purpose : Nervous System Regulation

 Many people struggle with purpose because they are disconnected from their true self—often due to early conditioning or unresolved stress responses.
 The capacity to feel fully is crucial for finding our purpose because our emotions are like internal compass points.
 But when we suppress or are overwhelmed by emotions (due to trauma, stress, or fear), we disconnect from these internal messages.

-👉 Example: if you feel joy when mentoring others but have suppressed this feeling due to fear of failure, a regulated system allows you to fully experience that joy and explore it as a purpose-driven path.
+👉 Example: if you used to feel joy when mentoring others but have suppressed this feeling due to fear of failure, a regulated system allows you to fully experience that joy and explore it as a purpose-driven path.

-The Bridge: Emotional Regulation and Self-Discovery
+The Bridge: Emotional Regulation, Skills Development and Self-Discovery

 Emotional regulation helps us access deeper self-awareness, intuition, and values by allowing us to sit with emotions rather than escape them.
 When we feel safe in our bodies, we can ask ourselves honest questions: What do I love?
 What matters to me?
 Who am I when I am not performing or pleasing others?

 When we can safely experience joy, we learn what lights us up.
 When we can sit with sadness, we understand what we truly care about.
 When we can feel anger without being consumed by it, we recognize our boundaries and values.
-Each emotion, even the negative ones, offers valuable information about what matters to us.

 Breaking Free from Old Patterns